-E) PROCEDURES

-Based on the Guide's requirements and the references listed in this policy, UTSA's IACUC requires a minimum of a 3-day acclimation period for all newly

-- inter-institutionally transported animals.
+- E) PROCEDURES - Based on the Guide's requirements and the references listed in this policy, UTSA's IACUC requires a minimum of a 3-day acclimation period for all newly inter-institutionally transported animals.
 Certain models and research projects may require longer acclimation times.
 Please consult the Veterinarian for acclimation times.
-Investigators are encouraged to consider such factors to meet their specific research needs. - Animals may not be used for research purposes until completion of the acclimation period. - 3) Exceptions to this policy must be justified in the IACUC protocol. - 4) Urgent requests to use animals before completion of the 3-day acclimation period must be requested in writing to the IACUC Chair.
+Investigators are encouraged to consider such factors to meet their specific research needs.

+- Animals may not be used for research purposes until completion of the acclimation period.
+Animals for training purpose only are exempt from this policy and may be used without the need for acclimation. - 3) Exceptions to this policy must be justified in the IACUC protocol. - Urgent requests to use animals before completion of the 3-day acclimation period must be requested in writing to the IACUC Chair.